MetaMask/SIPs/SIPS/sip-23.md

 The `Row` component renders a key-value pair element.
-It accepts a `label` prop which is a string representing the key, and a `children` prop which can be an address, image, or text element.
+It accepts a `label` prop which is a string representing the key, and a `children` prop which can be an address, image, text, or value element.

 In addition, the component accepts an optional `variant` prop which can be `'default'`, `'warning'`, or `'error'`.
 The default value is `'default'`.